 A WORD OF WARNING!!!

 Don't use the fuel tank remover solution on fibreglass tanks.
-Instead, you'll have to mechanical remove the sealer with elbow grease and scrapers, etc. Why can't you use the solution?
+Instead, you'll have to mechanically remove the sealer with elbow grease and scrapers, etc. Why can't you use the solution?
 Because it will attack the resins in the fibreglass and will dissolve it all into a nasty mess.
 But why seal a GRP tank, anyway?
 Because modern ethanol-based fuels attack fibreglass.
 Simple.

 6. If the (steel) tank is rusty, do what you can to remove serious rust.
 Actually, do what you can to remove it all.
 Some folk feel that a slightly rusty surface is actually very good inasmuch as it provides a mechanical key for the forthcoming epoxy.
 There's some truth there.
 Just do what you can.
 Then mix up the de-rusting solution if you've opted for that.
 It's actually citric acid; same stuff you get in lemons and oranges, albeit a little more concentrated.
 Follow the latest instructions from Caswell (i.e. the instruction in your kit).
 Usually one litre of solution to seven litres of warm water in correct.
 Don't use cold water, and don't risk scalding yourself with hot.
 Just use warm, and as warm as you can stand.
 The heat helps the chemical reaction, of course.
 Afterward, empty the solution, and you can filter it for re-use if you want.
 Tip: don't drink it.